TinkLabs/ued-baseline/readme/progressBarCircular.md

 ### Progress Bar Circular
 Progress bar shows user the progress of a loading process.
-Infinite rolling is used when progress percentage is not important to user.
+Javascript library is required if you want to have control on the component.
-Javascript library is required for this component to work.
+Otherwise you can use `fixed-arc indicator` to place an infinite rotation indicator.

-### Usage
+### Usage (Controlable)
 ##### Basic
 Add the following element to your code.
 ```html